 Girls share their boarding areas with other girls their age, so there are very strong relationships within each year.
 In Year 7, girls get to know each other through sharing rooms with several other girls.
-From Year 8 to Year 10, they share smaller rooms, and will then have their own room in Year 11.
+In Years 8 and 9, they share smaller rooms, and most girls also share in Year 10, though there are a few single rooms.
+All girls have their own room in Year 11.
 Every year group enjoys having its own common room where they can get together and relax.
 Boarding staff and grad assistants join the girls in their common room in the evenings to make hot chocolate and chat about their day.

 Other year groups are always nearby, and strong friendships are formed between girls of all ages, through shared interests, societies, sport, music, drama, and through the mentoring and minding systems that involve girls from all year groups.
 Girls also greatly value the relationships that they build with teaching staff, who are often present in the evenings and on weekends, taking extra subject surgeries or running other activities.
 Residential staff live in flats within the boarding areas, so there is always someone just around the corner if the girls ever need anything during the night.

-The Mary Ward Courtyard and Upper Sixth Courtyard are our two purpose-built boarding complexes, each consisting of a number of town houses around a central courtyard, where the Lower Sixth and Upper Sixth live independently from the main school.
+The Mary Ward Courtyard and Mary Breen Courtyard are our two purpose-built boarding complexes, each consisting of a number of town houses around a central courtyard, where the Lower Sixth and Upper Sixth live independently from the main school.
 Both complexes have their own residential staff.
-Every girl has her own study bedroom, and in the Upper Sixth Courtyard these are all en-suite.
+Every girl has her own study bedroom, and in the Mary Breen Courtyard these are all en-suite.
 Each house also has a kitchen and living area.
 In the Upper Sixth, girls often choose to eat breakfast 'at home', and then join the rest of the school for lunch and dinner in the refectory.
 The girls love the independence, whilst still feeling very involved with school life.
 The two years they spend in these houses are excellent preparation for life at university and beyond.

 Food is a wonderful part of community life at St Mary's.
 The girls and staff all love the food, and the cheerful atmosphere in which meals are shared in our newly refurbished refectory.
 At every meal there is a range of hot and cold options, and at lunch and supper there is also a varied and delicious salad bar.
 Girls may choose what they fancy, but there are staff on hand to guide them, and to ensure that they have a balanced diet.
 They can, and frequently do, go back for more.